patrickstowell/PHY303-Lectures-2024/_sources/unit11/phy303-unit11-fissionandfusion.md

 L = \textnormal{energy output} / \textnormal{energy input}
 $$

 (there are actually several definitions of the Lawson criterion, but this is the simplest).
-The minimum energy we need to input is the energy required to heat the plasma to the required temperature: assuming that the plasma consists of equal amounts of deuterium and tritium, equipartition of energy gives us $E_{in} = 4 × \frac{3}{2} n_d k_B T~$ (for each deuterium nucleus, there is a tritium nucleus and two electrons, so four particles in all), and the output energy is the Q value times the number of reactions, $E_{out} = n_d^2 ⟨σ_{dt}v⟩ Q t_c$, where $t_c$ is the confinement time.
+The minimum energy we need to input is the energy required to heat the plasma to the required temperature: assuming that the plasma consists of equal amounts of deuterium and tritium, equipartition of energy gives us $E_{in} = 4 × \frac{3}{2} n_d k_B T~$ (for each deuterium nucleus, there is a tritium nucleus and two electrons, so four particles in all), and the output energy is the Q value times the number of reactions,

+$$
+E_{out} = n_d^2 ⟨σ_{dt}v⟩ Q t_c,
+$$

+where $t_c$ is the confinement time.

 Putting in numerical values gives, for a temperature of $20$ keV, $n_d t_c = 7 × 10^{19}$m$^{-3}$ s.
 Therefore we need a very high plasma density, a very long confinement time, or (ideally) both.